 While making homemade birdseed ornaments can be fun, be sure you monitor the ornaments after you hang them out.
 I can’t really recommend any of the first 3 recipes as I feel they all have their flaws.

 Personally, from now on, we will stick with the pinecone version.
-It’s easy, works really well, and our birds actually seemed to prefer the pinecone bird feeders.
+It’s easy, works really well, holds up in warm weather, and our birds actually seemed to prefer the pinecone bird feeders.
 After two days, the pinecone ornament was nearly empty of seed, while the gelatin one had been largely ignored.
 The ones that crashed to the ground were eaten by squirrels and a few wrens that came along.

 So, have you ever made birdseed ornaments before?
 What recipe did you try?
 Did you have any trouble with mold growing on them or them falling to the ground?